reactjs/react.dev/content/docs/reference-react-component.md

 The second parameter to `setState()` is an optional callback function that will be executed once `setState` is completed and the component is re-rendered.
 Generally we recommend using `componentDidUpdate()` for such logic instead.

-This callback is automatically binded to `this`, so you can refer to the updated `this.state` within it, without having to manually bind it, or use ES6 arrow functions:
+This callback is automatically bound to `this`, so you can refer to the updated `this.state` within it, without having to manually bind it, or use ES6 arrow functions:

 ```js{5-7}
 this.setState(